EdmundGoodman/Warwick_modelling/writeup/writeup.md

 We ran the programme 10 times with the product in use and 10 times without.
 Albeit unrealistic in a hospital scenario, the population size was set to 5000 to minimise fluctuations between outcomes due to the stochastic nature of the model.

 To further minimise the fluctuations, we then combined all the runs with and without the product respectively to create averaged runs.
 This meant that, for example, the deaths at timestep 20 of the averaged run without the product was the average of deaths at timestep 20 of each run when the product was not in use.
+If we had employed a deterministic model, these fluctuations would not be present, but we determined that the model was excessively complex to express as a deterministic model.

 After each run we also calculated the Death rate (deaths as % of the population), the Mortality rate (deaths as % of the population that was infected), and the Infection rate (the population that was infected as % of the total population).
-We then calculated the mean value and variance of the Death, Mortality and Infection rates of the runs with and without the product in use respectively.
+We then calculated the sample mean and sample variance of the Death, Mortality and Infection rates of the runs with and without the product in use respectively.
 To confirm that there were statistically significant improvements in outcomes when using the product compared to not using the product, we conducted three one-sided hypothesis tests at the 1% level.

 Since we used an unrealistically large population size in our initial runs, we also ran the programme again but with the parameters: